How Does It Work?

 In Loving Memory

-Our beloved founder and teacher, Beverly Cassell, who passed away on June 10, 2012, is shown here as we most often saw her, enjoying the company of creative beings like herself.
+For Beverly Cassell our beloved founder and teacher, Beverly Cassell, who passed away on June 10, 2012, is shown here as we most often saw her, enjoying the company of creative beings like herself.

 We will always miss her presence in our lives and commit to keeping the Conference alive and well for future artists.